 The biotech company’s leaders have targeted and invested to build distinctive technical and cultural capabilities in patient centricity, innovation, leadership, and as a rewarding place to work.
 They have dedicated resources to ensure these targeted capabilities are designed and aligned, not just hoped for.

 The initial solution was to set up cross-functional teams.
-However, the high potential team decided to go further and recommended a permanent cross-functional front-end organization as a source of identifying ongoing patient ecosystem insights.
-This will enable the business to build innovative solutions and then distribute the work to the rest of the organization and add real customer centricity to their work.
+However, the high-potential team decided to go further and recommended a permanent cross-functional front-end organization as a source of identifying ongoing patient ecosystem insights.
+This will enable the business to build innovative solutions and then distribute the work to the rest of the organization and add real customer-centricity to their work.
 An additional benefit is that new acquisitions are integrated quickly and are commercially viable faster and better.
 In the past, no function had a holistic view of the newly acquired company.
 Acquisitions waited for full integration because no one knew how to connect the dots to deliver value to patients from a newly acquired disease state.

 The business is in the early stages of this reinvention but all indications are that this approach has already changed what the biotech company’s leaders and employees know about patients and how they can deliver value in eyes of their patient ecosystem.
 This knowledge connects the entire organization to greater insights and more value-added solutions.

-The example from the biotech industry demonstrates the importance of clear brand identity and a commitment to providing a targeted experience to their customers.
+The example from the biotech industry demonstrates the importance of a clear brand identity and a commitment to providing a targeted experience to their customers.
 Regardless of the industry, it is possible to align the organization with firm brand promise and customer value proposition.
 It’s not easy or clear-cut, but when done well it delivers customer, employee, and investor value.